Best Hiking Daypacks of 2025

 HYDRATION COMPATIBILITY

 Water bottles and hydration bladders are the two most common ways to stay hydrated on the trail.
 If you prefer drinking from a reservoir, also known as a water bladder, make sure to get a daypack that has a hydration port to feed the tube through, and a reservoir pocket to hold the bladder.
 In general, we prefer the ease and convenience of water bottles, but a water bladder can be essential for extended time above treeline where long water carries can be necessary, or an easy day hike.
-We also have a great list of the Best Hydration Packs if you’re looking for a daypack that comes with an included hydration system.
+We also have a great list of the best hydration packs if you’re looking for a daypack that comes with an included hydration system.

 WATER BOTTLE HOLSTERS